koush/scrypted/sdk/README.md

         });
     }

-    // After the device is discovered, Scrypted will request the plugin create the
+    // After the lights are discovered, Scrypted will request the plugin create the
-    // instance that can be used to create the light. getDevice(nativeId: string) {
+    // instance that can be used to control and query the light. getDevice(nativeId: string) {
         return new TypescriptLight(nativeId);
     }